forcementor/lwc-dnd-demos/README.md

 3 - Pushes some sample Account, Contact and Case data to the scratch Org

-4 - Opens the scratch Org
+4 - Opens the scratch Org and navigates to the first Demo page

-Once the org is open in your browser, select the Drag and Drop app from the App Launcher.

 Play and dissect!